Research use only. All simulations are in silico — not validated for regulatory submissions.

 Resistance simulation

-Model clonal evolution to explore potential resistance mechanisms and inform adaptive treatment protocol design.
+Run ensemble simulations of clonal evolution to explore potential resistance mechanisms — with outcome distributions, clone extinction probabilities, and resistance onset timing to inform adaptive treatment protocol design.

 Hybrid Control Arms